What is MJD?

 Previously known as “Groote Eylandt Syndrome”, the effects of MJD have been known to the Aboriginal people of this region for at least four generations.

-Spread of the disease to Arnhem Land has been attributed to the 16th Century trading and exploration activities of Portuguese Sailors.
+Spread of the disease to Arnhem Land had previously (before Feb 2012) been attributed to the 16th Century trading and exploration activities of Portuguese Sailors.
 Entry into the Australian population is thought to have been through trading relationships between the Aboriginal people of Arnhem Land and the Macassan people of Indonesia, who in turn traded with the Portuguese.
-However further research and genetic analysis is being undertaken to definitively confirm this.
+However in February 2012, research was published which effectively rules out a Portuguese link, and instead points to a direct Asian link based on an international DNA Haplotyping study. =>Download the paper here.

 (At risk individuals are direct descendents of those with the disease).